rafael-santiago/pig/README.md

 When creating a signature you do not need specify all data.
 If you specify only the most relevant packet parts the remaining parts will be filled with default values.
 The ``checksums`` are **always** recalculated.

 Tip: take a look in subdirectory ``pigsty``.
-You will find lots of signature files.
-It is pretty simple define new ones.
+You will find lots of signature files and you will see that is pretty simple define new ones.

 ## Specifying IP addresses geographically